Risks to the Glen Canyon Dam: Impact of dam failure

 In 1990, the Bureau of Reclamation prepared a study of a Glen Canyon Dam failure.
 They predicted that if Lake Powell were at high pool, about 27000000 acre.ft of water would surge out of Lake Powell at an initial depth of over 500 ft.
 Downstream communities and possibly every dam along the river, including Hoover Dam forming Lake Mead, Davis Dam forming Lake Mohave, Parker Dam forming Lake Havasu, Palo Verde Dam, and other dams and reservoirs, as well as riverside lowlands, would be inundated or severely damaged.
 The resulting flood would scour the bottom few hundred feet of the Grand Canyon.

 Glen Canyon Dam is the central element of the Colorado River Storage Project.
 If it failed, the resulting damage could limit or completely cut off water supply to residences or farmlands along the Colorado River, and depending on damage to canal headworks, even cut off water to southern California.

+Restoration efforts

+Following the construction of Glen Canyon Dam, the decrease in downstream sediment supply and the altered flow conditions led to long-term effects in the sandbars formation, riparian habitat, and native fish populations along the Colorado River through the Grand Canyon corridor.
+These changes led resource managers to develop adaptive management strategies to improve ecological conditions downstream while continuing to meet hydropower and water storage objectives.
+Which include controlled high-flow releases designed to redistribute sediments from tributaries and rebuild sandbars that provide habitats for native species.

+Restoration strategies have included adjustments to the dam release flow, which will help improve habitat conditions for the native fish.
+For example, the Humpback Chub, a native fish whose population has declined due to the regulations for the river.
+Flow experiments and trout management flows are being used to regulate the habitats suitability downstream as an ongoing effort to support native species recovery while maintaining recreational fisheries in Glen Canyon.

+Even though controlling flood and flow adjustments have increased the a sandbars size temporarily and have improved some habitat conditions, research shows that restoration outcomes continue to remain limited due to the continuous sediment trapping in Lake Powell.
+As a result, restoration efforts rely on coordinated reservoir operations together with sediment inputs from tributaries such as Paria River as a part of the ongoing adaptive management approaches intended to support downstream ecosystem recovery.